Webinar: The Deteriorating Patient: When a hospital patient unexpectedly goes downhill, what can families do?

 Conclusion:

 The webinar on “The Deteriorating Patient" provided a platform for healthcare professionals, patient advocates, and families to come together and explore strategies for effective patient rescue.
-Through informative presentations, real-life anecdotes, and interactive discussions, participants gained valuable insights into the critical role of families in patient care and the importance of rapid response protocols.
+Through informative presentations, real-life anecdotes, and interactive discussions, participants gained valuable insights into the critical role of families in patient care and the importance of rapid response processes.
 The event served as a testament to the commitment of the World Patients Alliance to advancing patient-centered healthcare practices.

 We extend our heartfelt thanks to all speakers, participants, and organizers for their unwavering support and active engagement in this crucial conversation.